Lidice massacre: Václav Říha letter

 Lidice was targeted due to events stemming from a love letter sent by a man named Václav Říha to his lover Anna Maruščáková, neither of whom were from Lidice.
 Seeking to end his extramarital affair with Maruščáková, Říha wrote to her implying he had taken part in the Heydrich assassination, stating he had done "what he wanted to do" and that the two would never see each other again.
+He formulated the text of the letter in such a way that Maruščáková would interpret his "disappearance" as the departure of a resistance member or perhaps the assassin himself into the underground.
 The letter was delivered on 3 June 1942 to the factory where Maruščáková worked, but because Maruščáková was sick and at home that day, factory owner Jaroslav Pála opened the letter instead.
-Believing its content to be serious, Pála contacted the police who in turn notified the Gestapo.
+Pála contacted the police, who in turn notified the Gestapo.
 Even though it was subsequently revealed that Říha had nothing to do with the assassination, Maruščáková when interrogated said that Říha had asked her to send greetings to the parents of Josef Horák, a Lidice man who had left to join the British Royal Air Force.
 This gave the Gestapo the pretext to target Lidice.

 Massacre

 Men

 Horst Böhme, the SiPo chief for the Protectorate of Bohemia and Moravia, immediately acted on Frank's orders.
 On the evening of 9 June 1942, members of the Ordnungspolizei and SD (Sicherheitsdienst) surrounded the village of Lidice, blocking all avenues of escape.
-The Nazi regime claimed it chose this village because its residents were suspected of harbouring local resistance partisans and were associated with aiding Operation Anthropoid team members.
+The Nazi regime claimed it chose this village because its residents were suspected of harbouring local partisans and were associated with aiding Operation Anthropoid team members.